-If you click PRORATE, FastSpring will automatically generate a refund for the prorated, unused portion of the original subscription payment, and will automatically generate a new charge to the customer's payment method for the prorated value of the remaining subscription duration based on the updated total price.
-However, if the subscription is currently in its free trial period (as in the example above), you will not be to generate prorated refunds and charges since there has not been an actual charge yet.
+If you click PRORATE, FastSpring can automatically generate a refund for the prorated, unused portion of the original subscription payment, and automatically generate a new charge to the customer's payment method for the prorated value of the remaining subscription duration based on the updated total price.
+However, if the subscription is currently in its free trial period, you will not be to generate prorated refunds and charges since there has not been an actual charge yet.

 For more details on prorated adjustments, please see Prorating when Upgrading or Downgrading Subscriptions.

 If you need to change the timing of payment reminders, overdue reminders, or subscription cancellation for an existing subscription, you can click any enabled event in the Notification and Cancellation section of the subscription's details to modify that event.

 For example, if you wanted to change the Overdue Notification setting for the subscription above so that a total of two notifications would be sent rather than one, you could click anywhere on the Overdue Notification line:

 ...and then click SAVE.